GUSELKUMAB INJ,SOLN NEW

 - Obtained liver panel including bilirubin

-- Tumor necrosis factor inhibitor (TNFI) is medically inadvisable (infliximab / biosimilar is the preferred TNFI in UC)
+- Tumor necrosis factor inhibitor (TNFI) is medically inadvisable (Infliximab is preferred TNFI in UC)

 - Primary nonresponse, inadequate partial response, or loss of response after 12 weeks of one TNFI in the presence of adequate TNFI levels (mechanistic failure)

-- Loss of response to a TNFI (infliximab / biosimilar preferred) despite therapeutic drug monitoring (TDM)-based optimized dosing to address pharmacokinetic failure
+- Loss of response to a TNFI (infliximab preferred) despite therapeutic drug monitoring (TDM)-based optimized dosing to address pharmacokinetic failure

-- If HBsAg-negative but anti-HBc-positive: GI / liver or infectious diseases expert consulted for advice on antiviral prophylaxis vs preemptive monitoring for HBV reactivation
+- If HBsAg-negative but anti-HBc-positive and consult deemed indicated: GI/liver or infectious diseases expert consulted for advice on starting antiviral prophylaxis vs preemptive monitoring for HBV reactivation

-- Women who can become pregnant: Counseling provided on treatment risks vs benefits and use of effective contraception
+- For females who can become pregnant: Counseling provided on potential risks vs benefits of treatment and use of effective contraception

 - Applies only to new starts; stable patients should not be switched to a criteria-required prior agent for nonmedical reasons